swagger-api/swagger-ui/README.md

 # FEC API Swagger

-This fork creates the interactive documentaion found at: [https://api.open.fec.gov/developers/](https://api.open.fec.gov/developers/)
+This fork creates the interactive documentation found at: [https://api.open.fec.gov/developers/](https://api.open.fec.gov/developers/)

-To use it on the FEC API project locally, clone this repo.
-Then add a `node_modules` folder to the top level of the [openFEC API](https://github.com/18F/openFEC) create a symlink to this directory.
+To use it on the FEC API project locally and be able to utilize any changes you make to this repo locally, please follow these steps:

+1. Clone this repo and `cd` into its top-level directory (`swagger-ui` by default).
+2. Run `npm link` to create an npm-managed symlink on your local development machine.
+3. Now `cd` into the top-level [openFEC API](https://github.com/18F/openFEC) directory you already have cloned (if you don't have that project cloned, please follow the steps in its README before continuing here).
+4. Run `npm link swagger-ui` to locally install this fork of Swagger UI.
+If you changed the name of the repo when you cloned it in step one, please use that name instead.
+For example, if you cloned this repo as `fec-swagger-ui`, then you would need to run `npm link fec-swagger-ui`.

-You must build all your changes before merging and deploying.
+Finally, you must build all of your changes before merging and deploying.

 # Swagger UI